melezhik/sparrowdo-cpanm-github/README.md

 # Limitation

-If you look more grained control on over CPAN modules install consider [cpan-*](https://github.com/melezhik/sparrowdo/blob/master/core-dsl.md#cpan-packages) functions comes from Sparrowdo core-dsl.
+If you look more precise control on CPAN modules installations consider [cpan-*](https://github.com/melezhik/sparrowdo/blob/master/core-dsl.md#cpan-packages) functions comes from Sparrowdo core-dsl.

 This is pretty straightforward install using system (root) installation.